glukinho/zabbix-veeam-b-r/README.md

 # zabbix-veeam-b-r

+**This template is no longer maintained and works BAD.
+Please use REST integration instead: https://github.com/glukinho/zabbix-veeam-rest

 Zabbix template for Veeam backup & replication jobs.
 Backup jobs and replication jobs are discovered separately, and each particular job is monitored.
 Trigger rise when:
  - for backup job: last job was not successful